Whilst commonly referred to as Granny Flats, NSW planning legislation identifies this development type as a Secondary Dwelling.

 Failure to obtain the necessary approvals prior to construction or erection of a dual occupancy or a secondary dwelling is an offence under NSW legislation, which carries heavy fines and the potential for commencement of legal proceedings in the NSW Land and Environment Court.

-Should you require any additional information in relation to the above, please contact Council’s Information Centre on (02) 9839-6000.
+Should you require any additional information in relation to the above, please contact us on 02 9839 6000.